no-go/UART-Smartwatch/README.md

 ## Circuit

-The 3.3V regulator (BAT Pin) is be IRGNORED!
-This means, that the OLED Display get 4.2V (a 3.7V LiPo could do that) INSTEAD of 3.3V !
-This could break the display!
+The 3.3V regulator (BAT Pin) is used!
+Drive the display with more than 3.3V reduce its life time.
+Drive all parts with 3.3V instead of 3.7V or 4.2V ist better -> we need less mAh and LiPo lives longer.

 ![Circuit of the UART-Smartwatch](stuff/circuit.png)